 Short-term Care: ER Visits

-This metric measures the number of emergency room visits per thousand days of short-term care.
-Avoiding emergency medical situations is one way to gauge short-term care.
+This metric measures the number of emergency room visits per 1,000 days of short-term care.
+Avoiding medical emergencies is one way to measure patient well-being during rehabilitation.

 Short-term Care: Facilitates Functional Improvement